mirandadasto/googleBooksSearch/README.md

 How to Install:
 Clone the repository and run npm install.
 Run mongod to activate the MongoDB.
 On a different console run npm start and your browser will automatically open to localhost:3000

-Deployment
-This app is deployed on Heroku at:
+This app is deployed using Heroku at: https://search-google-books-7.herokuapp.com/saved